 As the table show, the UEFA Cup started in 1971.
 It was preceded by the Inter-Cities Fairs Cup that existed between 1955 and 1971, but was not originally arranged by UEFA.

 Including the 1996-1997 season, the final was played in a two-legged match.
 It would when change to a one match final on a neutral ground from 1997-1998 season.

 In the first decade of the UEFA Cup English and West Germany club performed well.
 In the 1980s Swedish teams won quite surprisingly the tournament twice.
 Italy was dominating in the 1990s and Spain in the 2000s.

-The most successful clubs in the tournament's history are Juventus, Internazionale and Liverpool which all won three times.
+The most successful clubs in the tournament's history are Juventus, Internazionale and Liverpool, with three trophies each.
 Six clubs have won the tournament twice: Borussia Mönchengladbach, Tottenham, Feyernoord, IFK Göteborg, Real Madrid and Parma.